nasa/cumulus/docs/features/duplicate_granule_granule-id-hashing-approach.md

 The primary risk is a hash collision for ingests with the same producer ID.
 The probability of a collision is governed by the birthday problem.
 (For a detailed explanation, see [Birthday problem on Wikipedia](https://en.wikipedia.org/wiki/Birthday_problem).

-Based on internal feature analysis, the collision risk for 10,000 ingests of granules with the same producer ID is as follows:
+Based on internal feature analysis, the collision risk for 10,000 ingests of granules with the same producer ID *when using timestamp in the hash value* is as follows:

 | Hash Length (chars) | Distinct Values (6 bits per char) | % Collision Risk for 10K same-ID ingests |
 | :------------------ | :-------------------------------- | :--------------------------------------- |